cand126/blockchain-visualization/README.md

 # Blockchain Visualization

-Explore the blockchain technology by yourself.
+Explore the blockchain technology with fantastic visualization.

 ### Introduction

+This is the master thesis which I completed at RWTH Aachen.

 ### Requirements